 Data Sources & Limitations

 All data is sourced from Yahoo Finance via the open-source yfinance library.
-Data is fetched in real time when you analyze a portfolio — nothing is pre-cached or stale.

 Known limitations: